Documentation Index

 Step 1 — Review Resource Requirements

 Before creating a purchase order, project managers flag what they need on the Resource Requirements tab.
-Each row is a request from a specific project for a material or labor item.
+Each row is a request from a specific project for a material or labor item, and travels its own path: Need → Ordered → Received → Staged → Transit → On Site → Installed → Complete.

-Each row shows the Resource, its Size and UOM, and the Project, Task, and Team it's for.
+Each row shows the Resource, its Size and UOM, the Project, Task, and Team it's for, and how it will be filled (its Fulfillment method).
 Use Group (by Resource, Project, Task, or Team) and the search box to find what you need.

 Shortcut: select one or more requirements and create a purchase order straight from them — the items pre-fill onto a new PO, so you don't re-key what's already been requested.